bensutherland/simple_pop_stats/README_benchmark_appendix.md

 LOO - _in development_
 Fst - _in development_

-## B) Run the Rmarkdown script
+## B) Create the benchmark PDF
 ### Open and edit the script
-The script is kept at `01_scripts\baseline_benchmark.Rmd` currently, within the simple_pop_stats package.
-As written, it currently requires user intervention on two lines:
+Open `01_scripts\baseline_benchmark.Rmd`, and edit the following:

-* [folder](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L21) needs to be set with the folder name (**not full path**) of the baseline to be considered.
-It is assumed that this folder is in the standard location: ` W:\9_PBT\01_<species>\reference_databases\`.
+* [folder](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L21) needs to be set with the folder name (**not full path**) of the target baseline.
+The script assumes that this folder is in the standard location: ` W:\9_PBT\01_<species>\reference_databases\`.
 * [species](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L22) needs to be set with the species name in double quotes.
 Currently one of: "chinook", "coho", "pink", "eulachon", "sockeye", or "chum".

+* [datatype](https://github.com/bensutherland/simple_pop_stats/blob/b6a45553761486b1eff7669f2d61938817bc77ed/01_scripts/baseline_benchmark.Rmd#L24) needs to be set with the data type, either "SNP" or "microsat".

 ### Run the script
 Press `Knit` at the top of the script in Rstudio!
 Should automatically output the necessary document.
 Currently writes to the same folder as the script (01_scripts - default behaviour), so drag it over to the root folder for the baseline

- - TBD to re-direct to the working folder, likely via a `rmarkdown::render()` wrapper script
+**Common Issues**:

-**Note**: outputing a "Float too large" error relatively regularly as a warning message.
+- outputs a "Float too large" warning message regularly.
 Likely to do with trying to shove too much info into too small a page.
-However, I have not noticed data loss.
-Please let me know if you do.
+Data loss has not been noted by developers, but please contact if you identify this occurring.

-**Note** if crashes, or states that LaTeX rendering is not enabled, confirm tinytex is loaded, and also that all necessary input files are included in the folders.
+- render crashes or states that LaTeX rendering is not enabled.
+If this occurs, confirm tinytex is loaded, and also that all necessary input files are included in all of the folders.